raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/Orchestration vs. Choreography.md

 Both orchestration and choreography are useful for solving different problems, and can be used together in a **hybrid architecture**.

 ![source: https://solace.com/wp-content/uploads/2019/11/Orchestration-VS-Choreography-1200x600.png](https://solace.com/wp-content/uploads/2019/11/Orchestration-VS-Choreography-1200x600.png)

+## Benefits of Orchestration

+1. Reliability - has built-in transaction management and error handling, while choreography is point-to-point communications and the fault tolerance scenarios are much more complicated
+2. Scalability - when adding a new service, only the orchestrator needs to modify the interaction rules

+## Limits of Orchestration

+1. Performance - all services talk via a centralized orchestrator, so latecy is higher than it is with choreography.
+The throughput is bound to the capacity of the orchestrator.
+2. Single poit of failure - if the orchestrator goes down, no services can talk to each other.
+Needs to be highly avialable.